rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 j | 3 | 2 | 2 | 4 |
 k | 3 | 2 | 2 | 5 |

+Now we can start setting up denovo_map runs.
+Here is the general code for doing that.

+	mkdir ./path/to/denovo-map/denovo-test-1/

+	denovo_map.pl -T 8 -m 2 -M 3 -n 2 -S -b 2 -o ./path/to/denovo-map/denovo-test-1/ \
+	-s ./path/to/denovo-map/Ab_372.1.fq \
+	-s ./path/to/denovo-map/Ab_372.2.fq \

+Etc.... (as in, followed by all your other sequences).
+So, the final file should look like [this]().
+Thus, you need to build your denovo_map file with EVERY sequence that you will use separately.... **How do you want to do this?**